NetherlandsForensicInstitute/lir-deprecated/README.md

     ax.pav(lrs_test, y_test)
 ```

-The log likelihood ratio cost (CLLR) may be used as a metric of performance.
+The log likelihood ratio cost (Cllr) may be used as a metric of performance.
 In this case it should yield a value of around .8, but highly variable due to
 the small number of samples.
 Increase the sample size to get more stable
 results.